winninggodspower/-ATHC-REAL-ESTATE/Readme.md

 `npm run build-css` to start tailwind css build in watch mode

+`npm run build-js` to start webpack build in watch mode

 # Notes For Developers
 - after the creation of any new javascript file. it should be added to the webpack configuration so that it can be minified, and your html file should link to the minified file